Cookie Policy

 Managing Cookies

-Most browsers let you view, manage, and delete cookies through their settings, and block cookies from being set.
+Most browsers also let you view, manage, and delete cookies through their settings, and block cookies from being set.
 Blocking strictly necessary cookies will prevent parts of the Service from working.
-A granular in-product consent banner is planned and will let you accept or reject non-essential categories individually; until then, browser controls are the way to manage analytics and preference cookies.